 Hello!
 I’m so happy you are here, whether it’s to feast on delicious Lebanese recipes, enjoy photos of our beautiful food and my great state of Michigan, or read the stories about my life and growing up Lebanese…welcome.

 I am Maureen Abood.
 Yes, I have an Irish first name and a Lebanese last name, but ignore the Irish part.
 That’s just a fluke and has nothing to do with anything other than that it’s a name my mother liked, so she gave it to me.

-I am a writer—my work has been published here and there.
-I’m also a cook and a photographer.
-And a few other things, depending on who you ask.
-One of my favorite things to cook and write about and, of course, to eat, is the food of my (very large) Lebanese American family.
+I am a writer—my work has been published in some special places, including the Washington Post, Saveur, The New York Times, The Chicago Tribune, NPR’s The Salt, and elsewhere.
+I’m also a cook and a photographer..
+One of my favorite things to cook and write about and, of course, to eat, is the food of my (very large!)
+Lebanese American family.

-This blog is a place where we’re going to discuss and cook Lebanese cuisine, which in turn is tied, inextricably, to stories…and family…and love.
-Our food is delicious and beautiful, as beautiful as “Rose Water and Orange Blossoms,” essential flavorings in Lebanese cuisine, suggest.
+This blog is a place where we come together to share Lebanese cuisine, which in turn is tied, inextricably, to stories…and family…and love.
+Our food and culture are delicious and beautiful, as lovely as “Rose Water and Orange Blossoms” suggest.

 Thanks so much for being here, and know that just as most every Lebanese woman loves to do, I’m welcoming you with a warm hug and a plate of something good to eat as you walk through my door.